aspose-cells-cloud/aspose-cells-cloud-docs/cells/what-s-new/_index.md

 Welcome to what's new in Aspose.Cells Cloud docs.
 Use this page to quickly find the latest changes.

+## Aspose.Cells Cloud 22.11

+* Add new api for convert to json.
+* Add new api for convert to sql.
+* Add new api for convert to cvs.

 ## Aspose.Cells Cloud 22.10

 * Add new api for convert to pptx.